Journalist and Author Carey Gillam Shares Decades of Research into Monsanto and its Ubiquitous Weed Killer

 ACRES U.S.A.
 Do you think that IARC’s classification of glyphosate as a probable human carcinogen is what opened the floodgates to all the lawsuits against Monsanto?

 GILLAM.
 It really is.
 The lawyers were aware of the research tying glyphosate and Roundup to non-Hodgkin’s lymphoma.
-But when IARC made its classification, it really did open the floodgates, and the lawsuits started piling on from people all over the United States who either have non-Hodgkin’s lymphoma, or family members who have already died from.
+But when IARC made its classification, it really did open the floodgates, and the lawsuits started piling on from people all over the United States who either have non-Hodgkin’s lymphoma, or family members who have already died from it.
 These are farmers and farm workers and others who were routinely exposed to glyphosate.
-Many of these farmers say they chose to use glyphosate because they had been led to believe that it was so much safer than other herbicides.
+Many of these farmers say they chose to use glyphosate because they had been led to believe it was so much safer than other herbicides.

 ACRES U.S.A.
 As you have alluded to, one of Monsanto’s tactics to hide glyphosate’s health problems has been to work with academics as their paid operatives.
 Could you describe the behavior of one or two such scientists and their relationship to Monsanto?

 GILLAM.
-There are academics all over the United States, Canada and Europe.
+There are academics all over the United States, Canada, and Europe.
 Where Monsanto has forged collaborations or alliances to enlist these professors, they appear to be independent and neutral.
 Monsanto wants to leverage that to their benefit, and they talk about it.
 They have different ways of funding these academics, sometimes through grants or donations to their research programs or to their universities, or they may pay them as consultants.
 Bruce Chassy, for instance, was at the University of Illinois.
 Monsanto gave quite a bit of money to his program, funneled through the foundation there.
 They talk with Bruce Chassy about sending the money and about how much money.
-At the same time, they’re communicating about things that Bruce Chassy can do that would be beneficial to their agenda.
+At the same time they’re communicating about things that Bruce Chassy can do that would be beneficial to their agenda.
 They have him traveling around the world, making presentations to policymakers in other countries about how wonderful and safe Monsanto’s products are.

 ACRES U.S.A.
 Is he the one who was going to China without knowing what he’d be doing there?